Skip to content

 Requirement Details

-Connector Microsoft 365 App Connector must be configured in Defender portal
+Connector Microsoft 365 App Connector must be in Connected state in the Defender portal (Settings → Cloud apps → App connectors)

 Agent Type Generative orchestration agents only (not "classic" agents)